StofNet: Super-resolution Time of Flight Network: Introduction

 Despite its wide adoption, ToF sensing still faces challenges such as mitigating the impact of ambient influences (e.g., target shape, temperature, humidity), improving the accuracy and resolution of distance measurements and handling multipath interference, which occurs when the signal reflects off multiple surfaces or objects before reaching the sensor.
 Such ambient conditions can be attributed to the physical emission and reflection properties as well as the surrounding environment (target position, material stiffness, signal penetration, temperature, etc.).
 Modeling these influences as inverse problems rapidly turns out to be cumbersome.
 Instead, the rise of deep neural networks offers new opportunities to address these demands and further enhance the capabilities and robustness of ToF sensing systems.
 Can recent advances in \mbox{super-resolution} imaging be transferred and equally applied to localization in the temporal domain?
 What kind of modifications are necessary to ensure enhanced operation considering established methods?

 ToF determination breaks down to a localization problem across the temporal domain of a captured one-dimensional \mbox{(1-D)} signal and has been thoroughly studied in the past.
 Traditional ToA detection includes thresholding~\cite{kurz2005strategies,pearson2017improved,Hahne:22} and cross-correlation methods~\cite{adrian2015acoustic,berg22_interspeech}.
 The vastly growing field of deep learning offers many considerable architectures for that task~\cite{ronneberger2015u,kuleshov2017audio,ravanelli2018speaker,Zonzini:2022}.
-Often, these models contain a contracting and expanding path following the style of a U-Net~\cite{ronneberger2015u}.
+Often, these models contain a contraction and expansion resembling the shape of the U letter~\cite{ronneberger2015u}.
 This trend can also be seen in the acoustic signal processing domain~\cite{ravanelli2018speaker,Zonzini:2022} and particularly in the audio super-resolution field~\cite{kuleshov2017audio}.
-The general motivation for such U-Net shape is to establish global context among several local samples that do not expose local adjacency.
+The general motivation for such U-Net is to establish global context for regions larger than the convolution kernel size.
 While this comes in handy for semantic segmentation, spatial or temporal downscaling carries the risk of losing the capability to recover fine signal details.
 Instead of a bottleneck contraction, advances in efficient image super-resolution networks omit spatial downscaling while expanding the feature channels to learn upsampling from a trailing feature channel shuffle operation~\cite{shi2016real,lim2017enhanced}.
 On the contrary, these super-resolution networks lack in building large-scale contextual information, which becomes essential among extended signal regions, e.g. to avoid multiple detections for a single target.

 In this paper, we customize a network based on~\cite{shi2016real,lim2017enhanced} for temporal \mbox{1-D} localization while balancing the above requirements to improve distance accuracy and the reliability of ToF measurements.
 We compare our architecture against traditional ToF detection techniques~\cite{kurz2005strategies,Hahne:22}, audio super-resolution networks~\cite{kuleshov2017audio,ravanelli2018speaker,Zonzini:2022} and \mbox{1-D} equivalents of models used in computer vision~\cite{shi2016real,lim2017enhanced}.